eslam-cmd/eslam-cmd/README.md

 - 💻 Full Stack Developer with strong experience in React, Next.js, Tailwind, and Supabase
 - 🧩 Focused on building practical educational platforms for small institutes or solo teachers
 - 🎨 Passionate about user experience and aesthetic details
-- 🌍 Aspiring to migrate to a tech-respectful environment that values developers

 ---